KevinWorkman/HappyCoding/blog/_posts/2016-12-24-ludum-dare-and-programming-without-a-computer.md

 (you might have to click the HTML tab to hide the code and make room for the game)

 This Ludum Dare's theme was "One Room", and the idea behind my game is that you're one [Roomba](https://en.wikipedia.org/wiki/Roomba) (because circles are easy to draw) trapped in a world with red badguys and existential angst.
-Whether that's a window into how I was feeling after moving across the country, I leave up the the reader!
+Whether that's a window into how I was feeling after moving across the country, I leave up to the reader!

 Anyway, I consider this a success, but I hope I never have to do it again.
 The next Ludum Dare is in April if this sounds fun to you!